 1/8 tsp. ground nutmeg

 1. In a large skillet, melt 2 tablespoon butter over medium-high.
-Add apples and pinch of salt.
+Add apples and salt.

 2. Cook, stirring occasionally, until apples are light gold, 3-5 minutes.

-3. Add water and brown sugar and simmer, uncovered, about 10 minutes or until liquid is greatly reduced and syrupy.
+3. Reduce heat to medium low/low, depending on your heat source.
+Add water and brown sugar and simmer, uncovered, about 15 minutes or until liquid is greatly reduced and syrupy.